 Buck has held lead MLB on Fox play-by-play duties since 1996.
 At age 27, he became the youngest play-by-play announcer to call the World Series since the legendary Vin Scully (age 25) sat behind the mic during the 1953 Fall Classic.
-He’s already called 16 World Series, 16 League Championship Series and three Super Bowls.
+He’s already called 17 World Series, 17 League Championship Series and four Super Bowls.
 As the lead voice for the NFL on Fox since 2002, Buck worked with analysts Aikman and Cris Collinsworth for three seasons (2002-2004), and since 2005 has been partnered exclusively with Aikman.

-Buck worked his 15th All-Star Game with McCarver July 2013 in Kansas City, more than any other broadcast pair.
-Buck’s 15 All-Star Game broadcasts ties him on the all-time list of play-by-play announcers with Gowdy.
+Buck worked his 16th All-Star Game with McCarver July 2014 in Kansas City, more than any other broadcast pair.
+He currently holds the record for the announcer with the most All-Star Game broadcasts.

 In addition to his lead play-by-play role, Buck served as host of Fox NFL Sunday, America’s most-watched NFL pregame show, and The OT, the nation’s most-watched NFL postgame show, in 2006.
 That season, Fox NFL Sunday traveled to the site of each week’s biggest game, allowing Buck to both host the pregame show and call each game.
 It marked the first time in sports television history that a broadcaster hosted an NFL pregame show while simultaneously handling play-by-play duties.